SoCoTech-Hub/socotech-fe-v5/packages/api/README.md

 # TODO:

-Fetch the latest types from the api using `pnpm ts` and copy the genereated file from `types\strapi.d.ts` to here `src\types\`
+- Fetch the latest types from the api using `pnpm ts` and copy the genereated file from `types\generated\` to here `src\types\`

--- or if api is live --
-run `pnpm generate:types`
+- run `pnpm generate:graphql`

--- then --
-run `generate:graphql`
   this will generate graphql types for all endpoints on the api